 Methylcobalamin circulates through the bloodstream and is one of two naturally-occurring coenzyme forms of vitamin B-12 that the body utilizes.
 Adenosylcobalamin is the other form sometimes used in the dietary supplement industry.
 The body needs B-12 to convert homocysteine to methionine, protect DNA and RNA, support energy, protect nerve and brain cells, stimulate serotonin production, contribute to red blood cell formation, support immune function, and maintain a positive mood.

-Hydroxocobalamin is the main B12 form found in meat, fish, and dairy products.
-Cyanocobalamin is a common but synthetic B12 that is often added to foods, and the body must use precious energy to convert this form into methylcobalamin.
-This B12 form has a higher stability and bioavailability and doesn’t require conversion.
-These next 4 facts will explain the benefits of methylcobalamin.
+Hydroxocobalamin is the main B-12 form found in meat, fish, and dairy products.
+Cyanocobalamin is a common but synthetic B-12 that is often added to foods, and the body must use precious energy to convert this form into methylcobalamin.
+This B-12 form has better stability and bioavailability and doesn’t require conversion.
+These next four facts will explain the benefits of methylcobalamin.